UK's May had nothing new on Brexit for summit, but tone calm: Tajani

 “Mrs. May recalled the importance of a UK-wide customs territory...
 But we are defending the single market.”

-The BBC said May’s office had ruled out extending the period even though some members of the government had held out that possibility.
+May’s office had ruled out extending the period even though some members of the government had held out that possibility.

-Reporting by Gabriela Baczynska; editing by John Stonestreet
+Reporting by Gabriela Baczynska and Francesco Guarascio, editing by John Stonestreet